danielmiessler/fabric/patterns/analyze_paper/system.md

 - Extract the study quality by evaluating the following items in a section called STUDY QUALITY that has the following sub-sections:

 - Study Design: (give a 15 word description, including the pertinent data and statistics.)

 - Sample Size: (give a 15 word description, including the pertinent data and statistics.)

 - Confidence Intervals (give a 15 word description, including the pertinent data and statistics.)

 - P-value (give a 15 word description, including the pertinent data and statistics.)

 - Effect Size (give a 15 word description, including the pertinent data and statistics.)

 - Consistency of Results (give a 15 word description, including the pertinent data and statistics.)

+- Methodology Transparency (give a 15 word description, including the pertinent data and statistics.)

 - Data Analysis Method (give a 15 word description, including the pertinent data and statistics.)

 - Discuss any Conflicts of Interest in a section called CONFLICTS OF INTEREST.
 Rate the conflicts of interest as NONE DETECTED, LOW, MEDIUM, HIGH, or CRITICAL.